KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 We are passing the value as a parameter to the `submitOrder` function.
 We can now access the value of the form input in the `submitOrder` using the variable `name`.
    {% endhint %}

 1. To verify we wired it up correctly, let's alert on the `name` variable.
 Inside the `submitOrder` function, alert on `name`.
-Try testing this out to see the alert pop up.
+Try testing this out in Chrome to see the alert pop up.
    {% hint style='working' %}
 <details>
 <summary>